tejeswinisundaram/tejeswinisundaram.github.io/projects.md

 title: Research Projects and Internship Exposure
 permalink: /projects/
 ---
+### Secure Data Services

+Design & development of sqoop-secure data services library integration for encryption and decryption of PAN and PII data.
+Successfully integrated the remote and local encryption methods to the sqoop mapper classes to allow for data in-transit cryptographic operations at Visa Inc.

 ### Machine Learning approaches to task partition of the OpenCL kernels
 Analyzed and implemented a classification based machine learning model to determine the best device (CPU/GPU) or combination of devices (CPU+GPU) for the OpenCL kernel execution.
 Stochastic predictive models or Regression models where compared against the hierarchical classification approach with Support Vector Machines (SVM).